Anaheim Wrongful Death Lawyers

 What Is The Statute Of Limitations For Wrongful Death Claims In Anaheim, CA?

-The statute of limitations governs how long you must file a lawsuit and claim damages from the at-fault party’s insurance provider.
+The statute of limitations governs how long you have to file a lawsuit and claim damages from the at-fault party’s insurance provider.
 In California, the limit is two years from the date of the injury.
 As part of the Golden State, Anaheim follows the same deadline.

-However, some exceptions do exist for public entities, minors, and medical malpractice cases.
-This is why it is crucial to consult our wrongful death lawyers in Anaheim, CA.
+However, some exceptions do exist for public entities and minors.
+That said, you may wish to consult our wrongful death lawyers in Anaheim, CA.

 Such exceptions are: